EneaDim/flexsoc/README.md

 - `YOSYS`: Tool for synthesis.
 - `STA`: Static Timing Analysis tool.
-- `CLK_PERIOD`: Clock period, defaulting to 10 time units (ns).
+- `CLK_PERIOD`: Clock period, default is to 10 time units (ns).
-- `TARGET_SYN`: Target technology, defaulting to `asic`.
+- `TARGET_SYN`: Target technology, default is `asic`.
-- `ACTIVITY`: Activity factor for Static Power Analysis, defaulting to 10 (10%).
+- `ACTIVITY`: Activity factor for Static Power Analysis, default is 10 (10%).
-- `MODULE`: The module name, defaulting to the top module.
+- `MODULE`: The module name, default is the top module.
-- `PATH_VIEW _FILE`: File for viewing path violations, defaulting to the top module's static timing analysis results.
+- `PATH_VIEW _FILE`: File for viewing path violations, default is the top module's static timing analysis results.
-- `NPATHS`: Number of paths to analyze, defaulting to 20.
+- `NPATHS`: Number of paths to analyze, default is 20.

 #### SKY130 Libraries